atuikhar/atuikhar/README.md

 <div>

 - 👋 Hi, I’m atuikhar
-- 👀 I’m interested in Web Technologies.
+- 👀 I’m interested in Web Technologies and OpenSource Projects
-- 🌱 I’m currently learning FullStack Development
-- 💞️ I’m looking to collaborate on OpenSource Projects.
 - 📫 How to reach me ->  atuikhar@gmail.com